Encanto: Upcoming theme park ride

 In August 2024, it was announced that an Encanto ride is in development for Disney's Animal Kingdom, scheduled to open in 2027 as part of a new Tropical Americas section of the park, which will replace DinoLand U.S.A..
 The ride will take guests on a tour of the Casita on the day of Antonio's gift ceremony, celebrating his connection with animals.
+In December 2025, it was announced that the original voice actors will return for the ride.

+Other films

+The characters of Encanto make cameo appearances in the 2023 short film Once Upon a Studio, where they meet with other Walt Disney Animation Studios characters to take a group photo.

+The 2026 film Descendants: Wicked Wonderland of the Descendants franchise includes the character Luis Madrigal (portrayed by Alexandro Byrd), who is the son of Luisa Madrigal, and has the same strength as his mother.

 Future

 Jared Bush and Charise Castro Smith said they are open to a potential Disney+ series.
 Bush stated he would be happy to see a show about any member of the family, and Castro Smith shared that Miranda was very interested in creating a show about Dolores.
 Then–Disney CEO Bob Chapek described Encanto as the company's latest franchise during a February 2022 earnings call.
 However, Miranda revealed in December 2024, three years after the film's release: "We haven't talked about any Encanto sequels".

 In March 2025, John Leguizamo reported that the possibility of a sequel is in the works, once the team in charge comes up with a storyline.